QuantEcon/book-networks-public/code_book/ch_production.md

 # Chapter 2 - Production (Python Code)

-We begin with some imports
+We begin with some imports.

 ```{code-cell}
 import quantecon as qe